 Contributing to the MoodleNet project

-To get there, we need people like you to contribute to this project to make it the best it can be.
+To realise the maximum potential of this project, we need people like you to contribute to this project to make it the best it can be.
 Got an idea?
 Share it!
 Have a question?
 Ask it!

 How to get involved